mdbergmann/cl-gserver/README.md

 cl-gserver is a 'message passing' library/framework with actors similar to Erlang or Akka.
 It supports creating systems that should work reactive, require parallel computing and event based message handling.

+**Version 1.7.2:** allowing to choose the dispatcher strategy via configuration

 **Version 1.7.1:** added possibility to create additional and custom dispatchers.
 I.e. to be used with `tasks`.

 **Version 1.7.0:** added tasks abstraction facility to more easily deal with asynchronous and concurrent operations.